velleeda/Notas/README.md

 # Notas

-Projeto criado em um dos cursos de React da Alura para aprender sobre como a biblioteca funciona e ciclo de vida dos componentes. <br />
+Project created in one of Alura's React courses to learn about how the library works and component lifecycle. <br />

-Nele aprendi: <br />
+In it I learned: <br />

-- A criar class components dentro do React;
+- How to create class components within React;
-- A como passar informações entre os componentes;
+- How to pass information between components;
-- Como o "this" funciona dentro do Javascript;
+- How "this" works within Javascript;
-- Sobre o ciclo de vida dos componentes React;
+- About the life cycle of React components;
-- A diferença entre Statefull e Stateless components.
+- The difference between Statefull and Stateless components.

 # Overview